mwhiter/aokts/README.md

-AOK Trigger Studio
+Trigger Studio
 ------------------

-**AOK Trigger Studio** is an open-source utility for Age of Empires II Scenario Designers that serves as a supplement to the standard AOK editor.
-It allows a designer to do things that just aren't possible and are just very time consuming with the standard editor.
+**Trigger Studio**, otherwise known as AOK Trigger Studio or AOKTS, is an open-source utility for Age of Empires II Scenario Designers that serves as a supplement to the in-game editor.
+It equips designers to do things that aren't possible or are very time consuming with the standard editor.
 It is written in C++ using the standard Win32 API.

-What AOKTS Can Do:
+You can:

-* Decompress a scenario into a format readable by geeks.
+* Decompress a scenario for editing with a hex editor.
-* Place units anywhere on a map, including on the same tile as another unit.
-* Place Beta units just like any other unit.
+* Convert scenarios between different versions of the game to make, for example, an SCX file i to an SCN.
+* Manipulate unit type, rotation, position, elevation, garrison, ID number etc. to enable scenario tricks such as controlling another player's units, invincible units, invisible units, putting fire on the map, unlocking beta version units to name a few.
-* Allow negative tributes and damages.
+* Allow negative (silent) tributes and damages (for buffing units).
-* Export AI files included in a scenario.
+* Export/View and edit AI files included in a scenario.
+* Copy, Cut, Paste and Rearrange groups of triggers.
-* Copy, Cut, and Paste triggers.
+* Copy, Cut, Paste, Move and Duplicate map units, terrain, elevation and/or triggers.
+* Map displays all units, terrains, elevation and triggers and can zoom and save as a bitmap file.
 * Group units with custom lists, other than the 4 standard AOK groups.
 * Create a scenario from scratch.
 * And much, much more...